Xavius1/subito-lib/etc/subito-lib.api.md

     api: string;
 };

-// Warning: (ae-forgotten-export) The symbol "Env" needs to be exported by the entry point index.d.ts
-//
-// @public (undocumented)
-export const Env: Env_2;

-// Warning: (ae-internal-missing-underscore) The name "env" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal (undocumented)
-export const env: EnvVars;
+const env: EnvVars;

+// Warning: (ae-internal-missing-underscore) The name "Env" should be prefixed with an underscore because the declaration is marked as @internal export { env as Env }

+// Warning: (ae-internal-missing-underscore) The name "env" should be prefixed with an underscore because the declaration is marked as @internal export { env }

 // @public (undocumented)
 export type EnvConfig = {